 The graph shows the properties of the functions.
 For e.g. from figure 2, we can directly tell:

 - where the graph is increasing or decreasing

 - where the rate of change is more and where it is less

-Thus, graphs are very beneficial for studying the behavior of the function.
-One drawback though it that we can’t always get the exact values of all the outputs from the graph.
+Thus, graphs are very beneficial for studying the behaviour of the function.
+One drawback is that we can’t always get the exact values of all the outputs from the graph.

 Though we have the exact value of the outputs, we can only have a finite number of such outputs.
-The analysis of the function and study of its behavior hence becomes difficult.
+The analysis of the function and study of its behaviour hence becomes difficult.

 In this way of representing functions, we use words.
 For e.g.